Any time of year is a great time for a cozy soup recipe.

-This hearty soup is the perfect way to use up that frozen leftover ham bone.
-This is one of those dishes that is just as good (if not better) the next day and it freezes beautifully.
+This soup is just as good (if not better) the next day and it freezes beautifully for future meals.

-- It has a creamy consistency and delicious flavor but it is made without cream so it has fewer calories than most creamy soups.
+- It’s made without cream so it has fewer calories than most creamy soups.

-- Uses simple ingredients you likely have on hand.
+- Uses simple ingredients you likely have on hand and it’s budget-friendly.

-- It is a healthy source of fiber and protein (and it will really fill you up).
+- It is full of fiber and protein, so it will really fill you up.

 Ingredients for Split Pea Soup

-BROTH In this recipe a ham bone flavors the broth just like in a ham bone soup.
-If you don’t have a ham bone you can use ham hocks (I cook ham hock for an hour before adding other ingredients).
+Broth – A ham bone adds extra flavor to the broth just like in a ham bone soup.
+If you don’t have a ham bone you can use a ham hock which should be simmered for an hour before adding other ingredients.

-Split peas will almost always come from the store dried, so they need to be either simmered in liquid or soaked overnight before they can be enjoyed.
+Split peas are almost always purchased dried, so they need to be either simmered in liquid or soaked overnight.

 How to Make Split Pea Soup

-The best Split pea soup is one that’s thick, creamy and flavorful.
-This version is easy to make and while it takes a while to cook, most of the time is hands off.
+The best split pea soup is thick, creamy, and flavorful.
+This version is a ham and pea soup and it’s easy to make, most of the time is hands-off.

 - Simmer peas, ham, water, broth, parsley, & bay leaf in a large pot for an hour.